EmanuelGabbay/sql-sakila/README.md

 - city – Stores the city names.
 - country – Stores the country names.

 It is worth mentioning that the database is also using *Composite Keys* in addition to *Primary Keys* and *Forigen Keys*.
-A table with a *Composite Key* does not have a unique key for each row in the table.
-Instead a combination of two or more columns serves as a unique identifier for each row.

 **Disclaimer:** The database is "fake" and does not hold any genuine information.